Analysis | ‘Can I be speaker?’ Kevin McCarthy asks — for eight hours straight

 “Can I be speaker?” he asked shortly after 1 a.m.

 Indeed, that was the subtext of virtually the entirety of McCarthy’s filibuster-esque speech on the House floor.
-The majority Democrats were going to pass the bill Friday morning, which they have now done, but McCarthy could use the so-called “magic minute” allotted to a leader like him to speak for as long as he wanted.
+The majority Democrats were going to pass the bill Friday morning, which they have now done, but McCarthy could use the so-called magic minute allotted to a leader like him to speak for as long as he wanted.
 And he decided to use that time to take a stand rather transparently aimed at appealing to an unwieldy conference and conservative movement, hoping they would remember it if and when the time comes that Republicans elect the next speaker — a decision they appear likely to have to make in less than 14 months.

 Isolating some of these quotes in this context is a little unfair.
 When McCarthy spoke about the next Congress, he said it was about, “How do we heal this place?”
 When he asked “Can I be speaker?,” it was intended as a joke; Democrats were in the middle of changing the presiding member.